Help paying for a funeral

 If you offer to pay for the funeral, it’s worth checking with the administrator of the estate that you’re able to recover the money later on if you need to.

-Knowing how much money is in the estate to cover the funeral costs may also affect the type of funeral you wish to pay for.
+Knowing how much money is in the estate to cover the funeral costs might also affect the type of funeral you wish to pay for.
 Try not to feel pressured into paying for a funeral you can’t afford.